shoaibrayeen/Chatbot/readMe.md

 ![](https://forthebadge.com/images/badges/made-with-python.svg)

 ## Idea
-The idea was to build a bot that can communicate the user and respond according to user's queries.
-As It is the general structure, we can add the training data by adding more AIML Files to tend the bot towards one domain such as Cricket Bot, Educational Bot, etc.
+The idea was to build a bot that can communicate the user and respond according to the user's queries.
+It is the general structure, we can add the training data by adding more AIML Files to tend the bot towards one domain such as Cricket Bot, Educational Bot, etc.

 ### Technology Used
 -  Python Flask, To create the server